justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Automatic Mod Packaging and Publishing

 Mods can be automatically Packaged and Published from the "Factorio Mod Packages" panel (in SCM view by default, View->Open View...-> "Factorio Mod Packages" if you can't find it).
 These tasks can also be accessed in VSCode's Tasks system.
-The environment variables `FACTORIO_MODNAME` and `FACTORIO_MODVERSION` are provided to all mod scripts.
+Custom scripts will run inside the mod directory and have the environment variables `FACTORIO_MODNAME` and `FACTORIO_MODVERSION` provided.

 ### Datestamp
   * if changelog.txt present and has a section for the current version, update its date to today
   * run `info.json#/package/scripts/datestamp` if set

+### Compile
+  Compile tasks will be automatically run when starting a debug session if defined.

+  * run `info.json#/package/scripts/compile` if set

 ### Package
+  * run `info.json#/package/scripts/compile` if set
   * run `info.json#/package/scripts/prepackage` if set
   * build a zip including all files in the mod directory except dotfiles, zip files, and files matching the list of globs in `info.json#/package/ignore`.